 One of the best ways to improve your copywriting (and content writing) is to have a specific person in mind.

 It’s obvious that you wouldn’t use the same tone, phrasing, or topics in a fashion blog as you would in the website copy for a law firm.
 Beyond that though, you need to be able to turn off your own voice, point of view, and personal word preferences when writing business website copy.

 Think of your ideal customer, the dream person with the exact problem your product or service is intended to solve.
 Imagine they’re sitting in a chair opposite your desk.
 Dedicate your content to them.
 Every word in your CTA buttons, every sentence in your banners, even your blog topics should be carefully selected as if you were speaking directly to that customer.

-If you don’t have a brand playbook that includes a voice and tone copy guide, consider creating one — even if you’re the only person who uses it.
+If you don’t have brand identity guidelines that include a voice and tone copy guide, consider creating one — even if you’re the only person who uses it.
 This handy document can help with creative blocks, or to wrangle rambling thoughts.

 Don’t stop at CTA buttons and blog topics when targeting that dream customer.
 Your SEO strategy can help improve your copywriting, too.

 Make sure you have a solid understanding of how people are searching for you, and which stage of their journey this specific copy hits.